JBrianMGutierrez/iThinkWeb-Exam/README.md

 - Say for example, we need a feature where we can display featured products.
 How would you go about implementing this feature?
 (You don't need to write code for this, just describe how would you implement it)

-## Instructions on how to set up the application.
+# Instructions on how to set up the application.
 ## Prerequisites:
+- Rename .env.example to .env
+- php artisan key:generate
 - composer install
 - Create a database named "backend_coding_test"
 - php artisan migrate